Solidarity-CodePath/Solidarity/README.md

 * [ ] Timeline events are shown in order of most popular to least.
 * [ ] User can create their own events and input a title, description, location, and perhaps pictures.
 Event includes creator name.
 * [ ] User can click on specific events to see a detailed view of them
 * [ ] User can click on a "like/interested" button on each event, and on a "Going" button on the event.
+Double tap to like
 * [ ] User can click on their profile to view or upload their own picture and see a display of their name below it.
-* [ ] User can click on their profile where they can view events they have liked or clicked "going" for.
+* [ ] User can click on their profile where they can view events they have created.
+* [ ] Google Maps SDK to filter events
+* [ ] Material Design library implemented
+* [ ]

 **Optional Nice-to-have Stories**

 * [ ] User can use OAuth to log in with Facebook or Google
 * [ ] User can click a share button on each event to share to another social media platform
+* [ ] User can also view events they liked or clicked "goig" for under their profile
 * [ ] User can choose which events they want to be "visible" on their profile
 * [ ] User can click on names in event descriptions to view other user's profile
+* [ ] Users can comment on event posts
+* [ ] Filtering based on tags of posts (Ex: social activism, environmental activism, human rights activism, animal rights activism)
-* [ ]
+* [ ] Reformat into fragment based view
 * ...

 ### 2. Screen Archetypes